NickCellino/nbb-comments/README.md

       hx-trigger="load">
     </form>
     ```

+    For this step and the next, you should specify a value for the post-id query parameter that is specific to whatever page you are adding this functionality to.
+If you add this to a different page, you would use a different post-id in order to have a separate comment thread per-page.

 3. Add the comments list (where the comemnts will actually be displayed) somewhere on your page like so (replacing *your-backend-url* with the proper value for your backend):
     ```html